Better: Samsonite Winfield

-At the airport, TSA officials may use a special key to unlock the bag so it can be checked for prohibited items.
+At the airport, TSA officials may use a special key to unlock the bag so they can check it for prohibited items.

 If you don’t have a TSA-approved lock, then the officials can just cut it off if they want to search your bag.